 Public health actually involves many different disciplines, including biology, medicine, sociology, business, geography, genetics, urban planning, health promotion, harm reduction, environmental science, and many others.
 All this is brought together under the umbrella of public health.
 So by its nature, public health is collaborative and multi-disciplinary.
 No function in public health happens in isolation or in a vacuum.

-Public health is about people, and all the ways in which people are impacted by and connected to, our world.
+It’s all about people, and all the ways in which people are impacted by and connected to, our world.
 This can range from ensuring access to safe drinking water, to providing life-saving overdose prevention measures such as naloxone, to developing evidence for reducing driving speeds, to addressing health inequities in neighbourhood design, to distributing condoms, to responding to an infectious disease outbreak, to looking at impacts of wildfires.
-This list goes on.
-Public health is expansive and impressive.
+This list goes on – it is expansive and impressive.
 And there is a role for everyone.

 At its core, public health is about building healthy populations – these could be neighbourhoods, communities, or society as a whole.
 And what makes up healthy populations?
 Healthy humans.
 So creating the healthy human, and connecting us all together, sets the stage for a healthy world.
 Public health supports and underpins that vision of a healthy world.